Why Your Goldendoodle Won’t Eat: Top Fixes and Causes Explained

 Identifying Normal Behavior vs. Picky Eating

-It is essential to differentiate between normal eating behavior and picky eating.
+It is essential to differentiate between normal eating behaviour and picky eating.
 Picky eating is when your Goldendoodle is reluctant to eat its food or only eats certain types of food.

-Normal eating behavior includes eating their food quickly or slowly, taking breaks during meals, and drinking water before or after eating.
+Normal eating behaviour includes eating their food quickly or slowly, taking breaks during meals, and drinking water before or after eating.

 If your Goldendoodle is a picky eater, it is best to consult with a vet to rule out any underlying medical conditions.
 Once medical issues are ruled out, you can try different types of food or feeding methods to determine what works best for your dog.